 As an insurance agent, I am proud and honored to be able to help our customers through this time in their life.
 That is what we do and what we are here for.

 - Offer a friendly face and ear during a moment of crisis.
 I’ve been known to offer hugs and hold a hand during the worst moments.

 - Access our trusted network of service professionals to get our customers back on their feet.

 - Walk them through the claims process, so they know what to expect.

 - Remind them they’re not alone and we’ll be here to help however we can.

 - Above all, remind them we CARE about them as human beings.

-Do you have this type of relationship with your insurance agent?
-If NO, and you want to change that, call us or request your quote via our website (Ohio residents only).
+Concerned your agent may not be there when you need him?
+Call us or request your Ohio insurance quote via our website.
 We’d love to help you and as you can see, we’re here during ALL the stages of the insurance process.